Murder of

 South side.
 That autumn

-they talked of marrying, he led her down
+evening as they talked of marrying, he led her down

 the railroad tracks a short distance